shoui520/shoui520.github.io/multilingual_docs/it/faq.md

 ### Is remembering the kanji form of words usually written in kana useful?
 For example 蒟蒻 is the kanji form of コンニャク
 Yes.
 ### Best dictionary for first-time monolingual users?
 There is no single dictionary I can point to and say it's the best.
 Every dictionary has their weak points and strong points.
 Use every dictionary together.
-If you’re interested in my order of dictionaries in Yomichan, you can find that at [Monolingual Guide](/monolingual)
+If you’re interested in my order of dictionaries in Yomitan, you can find that at [Monolingual Guide](/monolingual)
 ### I don’t understand this sentence even though I know all the words.
 Just forget about it for now.
 Listen more.
 Read more.
 It will come to you soon.
 ### When I’m listening I don’t understand but when I looked at the subtitles/transcript I actually knew the words, why is this?